Money, Banking and Finance (MSc) 2017 entry

 For further guidance on application requirements, please see postgraduate taught programmes page.

-If you are looking to start this programme in 2017, you can find information about 2017 entry on the 2017 Money, Banking and Finance (MSc) page.
+If you started this programme in 2016, you can find information about 2016 entry on the 2016 Money, Banking and Finance MSc page.
 Information about all programmes from previous years of entry can be found in our archive.

 Every MSc student is assigned an adviser at the beginning of the year.
 Your adviser will provide you with individual guidance on essay planning and writing, module choice, dissertation topics and academic conduct.